How two guys turned 10 hours into one amazing company.

 Have a question about web development?
 Maybe I can help.
 Want to talk startups?
 Pull up a chair.
 Interested in getting more involved in the startup community?
 Oh man, we’ll need another cup of coffee.

 I’m Eric Swayne, and I’m best known as a data geek.
-I’m a Marketing Consultant, a Product Manager for a social analytics software company, and on the board of Digital Dallas.
+I’m a Marketing Consultant, a Product Manager for a social software company, and on the board of Digital Dallas.
 I started DrawAttention with Kyle because I like making awesome things.
 And my Contrarian DJ Edition IS awesome.

 If you wanna make sense of data, then draw it on your awesome laptop lid, let’s chat.
 Over coffee.
 Because nothing happens without coffee.